aritchie/barcodes/readme.md

+#THIS LIBRARY IS NOW DEPRECATED.
+THIS WAS NOTHING MORE THAN A PCL BRIDGE FOR ZXING.NET.MOBILE.
+ZXING IS NOW PCL OUT OF THE BOX!

-﻿#Xplat Barcode Scanning for Xamarin and Windows
+#Xplat Barcode Scanning for Xamarin and Windows

 A cross platform barcode scanning and creating library built on top of ZXing.Net.Mobile.